Table of Contents

 I received a follow-up mail from the vendor after the conference with a more detailed similar infographic in French.

 I find it interesting to keep in mind to have four to seven key activities when we design learning experiences when we are in the workers’ shoes to propel their engagement and performance while working and learning and not to be overloaded cognitively.

 About #LTFrance 2020

-It was an interesting event as they were multiples talks and workshops at the same time on different spaces in the salon, as Kate Graham, Head of content @fosway and Social chair @LT20UK, noted on her vlog post.
+It was an exciting event as they were multiple talks and workshops simultaneously on different spaces in the salon, as Kate Graham, Head of content @fosway and Social chair @LT20UK, noted on her vlog post.
 It was easy to flock from one room to another one to hear and see what the speakers were talking about and experimenting, even if sometimes the rooms were so crowded.
 I also noted from Kate Graham that there are differences between French learning and the UK learning market.
-I am not really interested in vendors, their specialities and suites, LMS, you know.
+I am not interested in vendors, their specialities and suites, LMS, you know.
 My focus is on learnability, work and innovation practices.

 “As it is well known globally, French employment context is very unique.
 A combination of a rigid legal framework with a traditional academic approach to education which could initially lead to think there is a more passive approach from the learners.
 But it would be too simplistic.. the bubbling numbers of creative start ups demonstrate that innovation and technology is far from behind … Could it an other French exception …” — Gaelle Watson